reillypascal/personalsite-ssg/pages/now.md

 <article>
 <h2 class="sectionHeader">Currently Reading</h2>

-_The Stars Too Fondly_ by Emily Hamilton: a group of twentysomethings are sneaking into an abandoned spaceship when it starts on its own and takes them on a trip to Proxima Centauri.
-Romance, dark matter, and found family.

 _Ficciones_ by Jorge Luis Borges: I've heard people mention the story “The Garden of Forking Paths” in connection with hypertext, and I'm very intrigued to see more.